 The historical estimate of 1.8 million tonnes grading 1.4% Li2O is from 1956 for the main dyke (Dyke 1) on the Zoro Lithium property to a depth of 305 metres (1,000 feet) as reported by R. Mulligan, 1965: Geology of Canadian Lithium deposits; Geological Survey of Canada, Economic Geology Report No. 21, p.
 80-82.
 The key assumptions, parameters, and methods used to prepare this historical estimate are unknown and it is only one of a number of varying historical estimates for Dyke 1.
 The final reported historical estimate for Dyke 1 consists of 1,287,550 tons grading 0.967% Li2O to a depth of 660 feet vertically below surface outcrop plus a possible 440,000 tons grading 0.882% to a depth of between 660 feet and 880 feet below outcrop for a total undiluted tonnage of 1,727,550 at 0.945% Li2O, using a dilution factor of 5% (Huston, C.C., Progress Report on Lithium Property, Herb Lake, 1956).
 However, these historical estimates were based on limited drilling and the historic assay database was not accompanied by a quality assurance and quality control program and sampling and analytical specifics were not reported making the data utilized in formulating the historical estimates limited in its reliability.
 In addition, no Li2O has been produced from the historical estimates.
 For these reasons, among others, the historical estimates should not be relied upon as a guarantee of mineral resources or mineral reserves.
 Actual resources or reserves, if any, may differ significantly.
 Re-logging of historic drill core to the extent possible, together with detailed geological mapping and additional diamond drilling to confirm the extent of the lithium-mineralized pegmatite at depth and along strike will be required to upgrade or verify the historical estimates as current mineral resources or mineral reserves.
 The historical estimates are, however, relevant as a guide to future exploration.

-May 7, 2018 – Far Resources Ltd (CSE:FAT) (FSE:F0R) (OTC:FRRSF) (www.farresources.com) (“Far” or the “Company”) is pleased to announce results from its 2018 winter drill program at its Zoro Lithium Project (“Zoro”) near the historic mining community of Snow Lake in mining friendly Manitoba, including…
+MAY 29, 2018 – Far Resources Ltd (CSE:FAT) (FSE:F0R) (OTC:FRRSF) (www.farresources.com) (“Far” or the “Company”) is pleased to announce the commencement of preliminary metallurgical studies on drill core from its high-grade Zoro Lithium Project, located near the historic mining town of Snow Lake in mining…